Chunt0/CS162/CS162-Assignment2/README.md

 This week I will be highlighting my work on the file input functions and the menu selection function within my project design.

-Comments that contain start with #[*] are intended to guide the reader to the components that satisfy this weeks assignment elements.
+Comments that start with #[*] are intended to guide the reader to the components that satisfy this weeks assignment elements.

 The MNIST data sets are contained in the folder ./MNISTinputcsv